 - 1/2 cup granulated sugar

 - 1/4 cup packed brown sugar

 - 1 1/2 cup all-purpose flour

 - 1/2 teaspoon salt

 - 1 cup white chocolate chips

 - In a large bowl, whisk together flour, cinnamon, cornstarch, baking soda and salt; set aside.

 - In the bowl of a stand mixer, cream together butter and sugars on medium-high speed until light and fluffy, about 3 minutes.
 Beat in egg and vanilla, and mix until combined, about 1 minute.
 Stir in dry ingredients just until combined, and then mix in chocolate chips.

 - Roll 1 1/2 tablespoons of dough into balls and place them on a cookie sheet lined with parchment paper or silicone mats.
 Refrigerated until thoroughly chilled; at least 30 minutes.

-- Bake for 10-11 minutes or until the edges are just set and begin to brown.
+- Bake at 350°F for 10-11 minutes or until the edges are just set and begin to brown.
 The cookies may look soft and under-baked.
 They will continue to bake on the cookie sheet.
 Cool cookies on baking sheet for 5 minutes, before transferring to wire rack to finish cooling completely.